laurie60/GatsbyPortfolio/README.md

 The NC-news website is live and hosted on Netlify:
 [lmm-portfolio.netlify.app](https://lmm-portfolio.netlify.app)

 This repo contains a personal portfolio website where I can show off my projects and introduce myself.

+I have used [Contenful](https://www.contentful.com) as a Headless CMS provider and GraphQL to query the contentful data.

 ## Local hosting